-From the listing, the NEX A and the NEX S carries support for 5V/2A, 9V/2A and 10V/2.25A which means it will support Fast Charging through a USB Type-C port.
+From the listing, the NEX A and the NEX S carry support for 5V/2A, 9V/2A, and 10V/2.25A, which means it will support Fast Charging through a USB Type-C port.
 The list does not reveal much more information about the smartphones, but according to speculations, the NEX smartphone will be available in two chipsets.

 Vivo NEX Certified by 3C in Three Variants; Photo: CCC via DealNTech